 The insulated EconoCargo System efficiently retains heat and cold and is designed to help protect cargo.
 The Masterack Work-Bin System includes fully installed steel shelving, drawers, and cabinets, and a full-width security partition providing lockable access to the unit from the passenger compartment.
 QuietFlex Racks and Bins System provide quiet and flexible storage.
 EconoCargo, Masterack, and QuietFlex systems are available at no extra charge.

-Fleet sales account for about 70 percent of total unit sales, according to Ford.
+Fleet sales account for about 70% of total unit sales, according to Ford.
 The E-Series will be available in August.

 Originally posted on Work Truck Online